Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 22
-## 22] Print the numbers 1 to 100 separated by spaces.
+> Print the numbers 1 to 100 separated by spaces.

 ```
 echo {1..100};